 The best fish and chips in Melbourne

 Coburg’s industrial streets are an unlikely location for a fish and chip shop, though the grim concrete view doesn’t deter the crowds, who have good reasons for their loyalty to Blu.
 The bright, split-level space bustles with tradies grabbing fish burgers, couples cooing over grilled prawns and families sharing gargantuan oval platters laden with fried things.
 The fried fish tastes fresh and is armoured in a thick, golden batter with reinforcements from crisp and bountiful chips.
 You definitely want to add a few calamari rings – these supersized beauties are big enough to lasso a shark.
-From the griller, a blushing-pink salmon fillet is bang on medium rare and pairs beautifully with a pear and rocket salad.
-Maybe the one-stop-shop element is what ensure the crowds unwavering support.
-All appetites are catered for, from the humble souvlaki to a luxe supper of cray fish and Moreton bay bugs.
+From the griller, a blushing-pink salmon fillet is bang-on medium rare and pairs beautifully with a pear and rocket salad.
+Maybe the one-stop-shop element is what ensures the crowd's unwavering support.
+All appetites are catered for, from the humble souvlaki to a luxe supper of crayfish and natural oysters.

 Tank makes a very attractive bolognaise-free proposition amongst Lygon Street’s wall-to-wall Italian stallions.
 It’s a fresh, bright, pared-back space lit with an azure-tiled communal table and a display cabinet of fresh seafood.
 Tank’s classic fish and chips are a winner.
 Mild, sweet flathead is veiled in a pale straw-coloured tempura batter that’s so light and grease-free you’ll forget it’s deep fried; chips are dusted with an addictive herb salt and a flurry of tiny, deep-green fried parsley leaves.
 A notably tangy tartare seals the deal.
 Add on a fresh and herbaceous cabbage and carrot coleslaw as a foil to the fry.